How can we help you?

 ‘Energy payback’ is the time required for a wind farm to produce as much energy as it consumes over the full life cycle of the plant, considering the manufacturing of components, transport, construction, operation and decommissioning.

 For Vestas turbines, the typical ‘break even’ point – where energy output exceeds energy required – is between 6 to 9 months, depending on the wind speed and other site-specific factors.
 This means that a typical wind farm becomes carbon neutral in less than one year of operation.
-By comparison, a coal-fired power station always consumes more energy than it generates and never achieves an energy payback.
+By comparison, a coal-fired power station always consumes more energy than it generates and never achieves an energy payback or emissions avoided.
+In 2023 alone, Vestas turbines avoided 396 million tonnes of CO2-eq emissions from being released into the atmosphere.

 “Return on Energy” looks at the amount of energy paid back to society versus the energy needed in the lifetime of that turbine.
 Over the life cycle of a typical Vestas project, the wind farm will return 38 times more energy than it consumed.
 That means that when 1 kWh is invested in a wind energy solution, you get 38 kWh in return.
 For coal, however, if you invest 1 kWh you typically get 0.34 kWh in return.